-Within 7 days after the date of the Notice of Award letter submit the WPCP and allow 7 days for the Engineer's review.
+Within 7 days after the date of the Notice of Award letter submit 3 copies of the WPCP and allow 7 days for the Engineer's review.
 If revisions are required, the Engineer provides comments and specifies the date that the review stopped.